 In Shetland, it is traditional to break a decorated shortbread cake over the head of a new bride on the entrance of her new house.
-Brides might prefer a more traditional recipe over the candied sticky peel sort.
+Brides following this tradition generally prefer a more traditional recipe over the candied sticky peel sort.

 Some claim that “traditional” Scottish shortbread is made with farola: “Scottish Shortbread is traditionally made with farola, a free-flowing cream coloured and fine granular powder or flour milled from durum wheat” though research into recipes has not yet supported this claim.

 Most shortbread recipes today call for using caster sugar rather than granulated sugar.
 Note: caster sugar is not powdered sugar (which has added corn starch) .
 Caster sugar is very fine granulated sugar and commonly used British baking as it dissolves more rapidly leaving a finer texture to the baked good.